Patsy Reddy: Early life and education

 Born in Matamata, New Zealand, on 17 May 1954, Reddy is the daughter of Neil William and Catherine Marjorie "Kay" Reddy, both of whom were schoolteachers.
 Three of her forebears left Ireland and went to Canada, Australia, and New Zealand.
 A distant cousin, singer Helen Reddy, was descended from the Australian forebear.
-Reddy was raised in the small Waikato towns of Te Akau and Minginui until her family moved to Hamilton when she was six years old.
+Reddy was raised in the small Waikato towns of Te Ākau and Minginui until her family moved to Hamilton when she was six years old.
 There, she attended Hillcrest Primary School, Peachgrove Intermediate School and Hamilton Girls' High School.

-Reddy completed tertiary study at Victoria University of Wellington, graduating with a Bachelor of Laws in 1976 and a Master of Laws with first-class honours in 1979.
+Reddy completed tertiary study at Victoria University of Wellington, graduating in 1976 as a Bachelor of Laws and in 1979 as a Master of Laws, with first-class honours.

 Career

-Reddy was a junior lecturer and then lecturer at Victoria University's Faculty of Law.
+Reddy was a junior lecturer and then lecturer at Victoria University's faculty of law.
 In 1982 she joined the Wellington firm Watts and Patterson (now Minter Ellison Rudd Watts), becoming their first female partner in 1983.
 She specialised in tax, corporate and film law.
 She later took up a position at Brierley Investments, where she was employed for 11 years, and worked on large acquisition negotiations such as the privatisation of Air New Zealand.

 Reddy served as chair of the New Zealand Film Commission and Education Payroll Ltd and was a director of Payments NZ Ltd and Active Equity Holdings Ltd. She was a chief Crown negotiator for Treaty of Waitangi settlements and a lead reviewer for the Performance Improvement Framework for the State Services Commission.
 She was also the deputy chair of the New Zealand Transport Agency.
 Other directorships included Telecom Corporation of New Zealand Ltd, SKYCITY Entertainment Group, New Zealand Post and Air New Zealand.

 In 2016, Reddy and Sir Michael Cullen collaborated on an independent report to the New Zealand government reviewing legislation covering the country's intelligence agencies.
 Their report was released on 9 March 2016, two weeks before Reddy's appointment as governor-general was publicly announced.
 The report recommended expanding the Government Communications Security Bureau's rights to monitor the personal communications of New Zealanders, and was met with some controversy.

 Reddy was also involved in a number of non-governmental organisations, particularly in the arts and gender equality.
 She was one of the founding members in 2009 of Global Women New Zealand, a group of prominent women who advocate for inclusion and diversity in leadership.

 In December 2022, she was elected chair of New Zealand Rugby.

+In December 2024 she was appointed to the board of the Malaghan Institute of Medical Research.

+On 9 December 2024, Dame Patsy took over as chair of the Climate Change Commission from Rod Carr.